 - Provide opportunities for deep learning leading to high quality outcomes.

-- Enable pupils to develop knowledge, understand concepts and acquire skills that will enable them to succeed in life, particularly in the next stage of their education.
+- Enable pupils to develop knowledge, understand concepts and acquire skills that will enable and inspire them to succeed in life, particularly in the next stage of their education.

 - Ensure that there are ambitious expectations for all learners, irrespective of background and additional needs, enabling them to fulfil their potential.

 - Promote our school ethos and values in order to support pupils’ personal and social development, putting respect at the core of their conduct and relationships.

-- Nurture pupils’ physical and mental health and equips them with the skills and knowledge to maintain good health throughout their lives.
+- Nurture pupils’ physical and mental health, particularly their resilience, equipping them with the skills and knowledge to maintain good health throughout their lives.

 - Enable pupils’ creativity to flourish through a wide range of learning opportunities and teaching methods.